 So how much value does this sort of display actually add?
 We would say it’s more than just tech snake oil.
 Watching videos on the longer SG S8+ and LG G6 displays certainly feel more appetizing.

-As mentioned above, another advantage of such displays is that they allow for better one handed usage since they are narrower than same size 16:9 screens, thus allowing manufacturers to fit in huge displays in not-so-huge phones.
+As mentioned above, another advantage of such displays is that they allow for better one-handed usage since they are narrower than same size 16:9 screens, thus allowing manufacturers to fit in huge displays in not-so-huge phones.
 Also, the fact that you can fit more on the display also helps while surfing the internet, and during split-screen multitasking (something that we find ourselves using quite often these days).

 Here are a few phones that include 18:9 or 2:1 displays.

 Google Pixel 2XL

 The software giant, Google, announced two “Made by Google” smartphones this year, Pixel 2 and Pixel 2XL.
 While the Pixel 2 comes with the normal display with thick bezels, the Pixel 2XL, a higher-variant of the same model, sports full vision display with 18:9 screen-to-body aspect ratio.And you will also find dual front facing speakers on top and bottom.